-To boost rank and ensure your product shows up on the most relevant results pages, it’s important to incorporate the right keywords – keywords that your audience is searching for – into your product listings.
+To boost rank and ensure your product shows up on the most relevant results pages, it’s important to incorporate the right keywords – relevant keywords that your audience is searching for – into your product listings.
 However, this is sometimes easier said than done.

 The SEO Problem

 Amazon sellers wanting to optimise their product listings encounter the same problem as content marketers writing for websites and blogs: they must find that often elusive middle ground between writing for people and writing for algorithms.

 Writing for algorithms would ideally mean stuffing your product listing with all the relevant keywords you possibly can, helping the ranking bots to scan your page.

 On the other hand, writing for people would ideally mean forgetting about keywords and instead focusing on providing engaging information with natural text.

 They are polar opposites.
 But the good news is that you can create product listings for both algorithms and people by doing proper keyword research and using frontend and backend keywords in your listings.

 Amazon frontend keywords are your customer-facing keywords, the keywords that audiences can see in your product listing.

 You might include these keywords in your title or your product description or both.
 Either way, they’re keywords that are visible to buyers.